Information for Visitors

 A picture of the Tagensvej entrance to the COBIS building is shown in the PDF file at the bottom of the page.
 The receptionists at COBIS can assist you with information on how to get to our office.

-You can catch any Øresund train going to Copenhagen.
-They all stop at Nørreport Station.
+You can catch any Øresund train going to Copenhagen as they all stop at Nørreport Station.
 For directions from Nørreport Station to the DMSC, see above.

 Copenhagen Central Station is known locally as København Hovedbanegård, or København H.

-You can catch any S-train from platform 9 or 10 to Nørreport Station.
-All of the S trains stop at Nørreport Station.
+You can catch any S-train from platform 9 or 10 to Nørreport Station as all S trains stop there.
 For directions from Nørreport to the DMSC, see above.